piotrekfracek/beautapi-js/README.md

     .catch((err) =>  { console.error(err) })
 ```

-*The most of modern browsers have fetch method, but it's good idea to provide polyfill (for example https://github.com/github/fetch).
+*Most of modern browsers have fetch method, but it's a good idea to provide polyfill (for example https://github.com/github/fetch).
 If you want to run beautapi in node enviroment you have to provide special node-fetch polyfill.

 #### Live examples